Predictions of a simple parametric model of hierarchical black hole mergers

-Previous works studied the observed BH remnant retention probability using numerical relativity (NR) fitting formulas~\citep{Mahapatra:2021hme,Doctor:2021qfn} and the properties of second or higher generation BHs (e.g., the mass ratio, chirp mass, spin magnitudes, effective spin parameter, etc.; \citealt{Gerosa:2017kvu, Gerosa:2019zmo, Gerosa:2021hsc, Fishbach:2017dwv, Doctor:2019ruh}).
-It was found that the characteristics of different BH merger generations are largely governed by the relativistic orbital and merger dynamics rather than the astrophysical environments in which they merge (see \citealt{Gerosa:2021mno} for a review of this topic).
+Previous semi-analytical models studied the observed BH remnant retention probability using numerical relativity (NR) fitting formulas~\citep{Mahapatra:2021hme,Doctor:2021qfn}.
+They also modeled the properties of second or higher generation BHs (e.g., the mass ratio, chirp mass, spin magnitudes, effective spin parameter, etc.~\citep{Gerosa:2017kvu, Gerosa:2019zmo, Gerosa:2021hsc, Fishbach:2017dwv, Doctor:2019ruh}).
+These studies found that the characteristics of different BH merger generations are largely governed by the relativistic orbital and merger dynamics rather than the astrophysical environments in which they merge (see \citealt{Gerosa:2021mno} for a review of this topic).
 However, models of hierarchical mergers must consider the astrophysical environment's efficiency at retaining post-merger remnants, to ensure they are available for next generation mergers.
-The main goal of this work is to develop a simple model that investigates the hierarchical merger process, especially when BH kicks are considered.
-We use this model to examine the cluster retention of BH merger remnants and the binary component mass distribution; these are computed as a function of the merger generation and the properties of the first-generation progenitor population.